ncoelho/jekyll-netlify-boilerplate/_docs/create-bitcoin-wallet.md

 If you have "Advanced mode" enabled in general settings, you'll see more options for creating the wallet.

-{% include phone-screenshot-image.html lightbox="true" img="add-bitcoin-wallet-with-advanced-options.png" alt="Add Bitcoin wallet with advanced options" %}
+{% include phone-screenshot-image.html img="add-bitcoin-wallet-with-advanced-options.png" alt="Add Bitcoin wallet with advanced options" %}

 #### Wallet type